 Moreover, it can always happen that Amazon itself becomes a competitor.
 After all, the retailer has almost 150 private brands on offer - sometimes more, sometimes less obvious.
 According to its own statements, these products only make up one percent of its own sales.
 But compared to small retailers, that's obviously a lot, and the numbers are rising fast.
 It is not surprising that Amazon is so successful on its own marketplace: The company knows exactly what is wanted and what sells.

 Amazon has publicly denied looking into the data of its retailers in order to then offer its own products.
 Officially, this is probably also forbidden internally.
 As it turns out, it was nevertheless common practice.

 Why not both?

 To forestall a typical objection: Yes, of course you can do both at the same time.
-You can both start a blog on your own WordPress site as well as write on Medium.
+You can both start a blog on your own WordPress website as well as write on Medium.
 You can have your own WooCommerce shop and be present on Amazon at the same time.
 And of course it's a good idea to be active on the appropriate and relevant social networks.
 All this can complement each other wonderfully - if you have the resources.

 My main point with this post is to make the case that your own website should always be there and well maintained.
 It should be a priority, even if it doesn't inherently have the (potential) reach of offerings like Facebook, Medium, or Amazon.
 See my article on content hub for more on this.
 There you'll find more ideas on how to make your own website the central hub.

 Why is it worth the effort?
 Look at it like this: It’s the difference between a rental apartment and owning your own house.
 Owning your own home certainly entails more work and carries more responsibility.
 But you can decorate it when and how you please and can plan for the long term.